Table of Contents

 Popular Exam Questions on Hypercortisolism and Cushing’s Syndrome

 The correct answers are below the references.

-- Mrs. H. is being remitted from her primary physician to your internal division with the suspicion about a Cushing’s syndrome.
-Which of the following symptoms belongs least to the typical appearance of a Cushing’s syndrome?
+- Mrs. H. is being remitted from her primary physician to your internal division with the suspicion about Cushing’s syndrome.
+Which of the following symptoms belongs least to the typical appearance of Cushing’s syndrome?

 - Striae rubrae distensae

 - Cushing’s syndrome is, in most cases, related to:

 - adenoma of the anterior pituitary.